brayanb1701/preicfes_project/README.md

-# preicfes_project
+# Preicfes_project
- Project about studying for ICFES exam (colombian exam for entering to university)
+Project about studying for ICFES exam (colombian exam for entering to university) using HTML5, CSS, PHP, Js, MySQL.
+It was developed using Xampp (ver.
+8.1.10).
+Currently there are no questions, but the system overall works.
+To accelerate the process in frontend design, it was used a template with the corresponding credits to the designer.